rolandyuwy/tp/docs/team/sagarsureka.md

     This can be found in our [Developer Guide requirements appendix](https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html#appendix-requirements).
   * Compiled the comments received on the team's User and Developer Guides from peers.
   * Responsible for proper integration of the various parts of the software to form a whole.
-  * Responsible to ensure that the project code maintains high coding standards.
+  * Responsible for ensuring that the project code maintains high coding standards.

 * **Documentation**:
   * User Guide: